mjosaarinen/brutus/README.md

 test on.
 BRUTUS runs on most modern Linux systems, including better-equipped embedded systems.
 The codebase is fairly small, about 1000 lines total.

-The main advantage of BRUTUS over SUPERCOP is that it allows a rather rapid testing cycle.
+The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
 You can compile and run basic tests on all (nearly 200) candidate variants in just few minutes.
 You can also easily add your own statistical tests or test vector generation/verification code into the